thamain1/IntelliOptics-Edge/deploy/README.md

 inferencemodel-oodd-det-3jemxiunjuekdjzbuxavuevw15k-5d8b454bcb-xqf8m        1/1     Running   0          2s
 ```

-We currently have a hard-coded docker image from ECR in the [edge-endpoint](/edge-endpoint/deploy/k3s/edge_deployment.yaml)
+We currently have a hard-coded docker image from Azure Container Registry in the [edge-endpoint](/edge-endpoint/deploy/k3s/edge_deployment.yaml)
 deployment.
 If you want to make modifications to the edge endpoint code and push a different
-image to ECR see [Pushing/Pulling Images from ECR](#pushingpulling-images-from-elastic-container-registry-ecr).
+image to ACR see [Pushing/Pulling Images from Azure Container Registry](#pushingpulling-images-from-azure-container-registry-acr).

 ### Converting from `setup-ee.sh` to Helm